leon-ai/leon/packages/checker/README.md

 (fr-FR) "Est-ce que iifeoluwa.ao@gmail.com, louis.grenard@gmail.com, et supercleanemail@test.com ont été compromis ?"
 ```

-You can also predefined one or several email addresses in the `packages/checker/config/config.json` file at the `haveibeenpwned.emails` key.
+You can also predefine one or several email addresses in the `packages/checker/config/config.json` file at the `haveibeenpwned.emails` key.

 If you do, then you can use such sentences: